Why We are the Best Dentists in Greensboro2016-03-14

 Remember that times have changed.

 The world of dentistry is rapidly changing.
 If you fear the dentist due to a traumatizing incident you experienced as a child, remember that your early dental visits happened before many advancements in pain-free dentistry.
-New dental products and procedures are being developed every day, and you may be afraid of a procedure that isn’t even performed anymore.
+Modern dental products and procedures are being developed every day, and you may be afraid of a procedure that isn’t even performed anymore.

 See a professional.